minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 ### Cross-Zone Load Balancing

-With Cross Zone Load Balancing : each load balancer instance distributes evenly
+**With Cross Zone Load Balancing** : each load balancer instance distributes evenly
 	across all registered instances in all AZ

+**Without Cross Zone Load Balancing** :
+Requests are distributed in the instances of the node of the Elastic Load Balancer